 Gunni-Packs – Food for the Weekend contains enough food for one person for three days.
 The approximate value is $10 and weighs 7 lb.
 Food in this box does not require cooking and can be prepared with hot water.

-During the school year, Gunnison Country Food Pantry Provides 5,000 snacks per month to children in need through a partnership with the following organizations: the Gunnison Watershed School District, Gunnison Public Library, C.A.F.E Multicultural Resource Center, Gunnison Valley Mentors, and the Hispanic Leadership Council.
+During the school year, Gunnison Country Food Pantry Provides 5,000 snacks per month to children facing hunger through a partnership with the following organizations: the Gunnison Watershed School District, Gunnison Public Library, C.A.F.E Multicultural Resource Center, Gunnison Valley Mentors, and the Hispanic Leadership Council.

-During the summer, Gunnison Country Food Pantry provides healthy snacks to children-in-need through six delivery systems: Señorita’s Rita’ Rockin’ Reading Busses (2,000 snacks), Gunnison Valley Mentors MyDay Friday program (500), Gunnison Library’s children’s programs (900), Gunnison Watershed School District’s Summer Experience (3,500), and the Pantry’s Snack Bags (9,000).
+During the summer, Gunnison Country Food Pantry provides healthy snacks to children experiencing food insecurity through six delivery systems: Señorita’s Rita’ Rockin’ Reading Buses (2,000 snacks), Gunnison Valley Mentors’ MyDay Friday program (500), Gunnison Library’s children’s programs (900), Gunnison Watershed School District’s Summer Experience (3,500), and the Pantry’s Snack Bags (9,000).

 Numerous studies confirm what every parent and teacher knows: children learn better and act better when they feel better.
 Health depends on adequate sleep, exercise, and nutritious food.
 One of the leading causes of childhood obesity is unhealthy eating habits.
-By putting healthy snacks within reach of children-in-need, the Gunnison County community is improving the health of its children.
-The snacks purchased for the Healthy Snacks program are rated by FOODUCATE as Good, Above Average or Average.
+By putting healthy snacks within reach of children facing hunger, the Gunnison County community is improving the health of its children.
+The snacks purchased for the Healthy Snacks program are rated by FOODUCATE as Good, Above Average, or Average.
 Nothing rated Below Average is purchased for children.

 The Backpack Model

-The equivalent of a backpack program (that term is copyrighted by North Iowa Food Bank) began a year ago at Crested Butte Community School by Sally Hensley.
+The equivalent of a backpack program (that term is copyrighted by North Iowa Food Bank) was started by Sally Hensley at Crested Butte Community School.
 Sally launched her effort with a notice to parents in the Crested Butte Community School Weekly Bulletin on January 26, 2015.
 Unofficially, we have heard five children are receiving food for the weekend through this effort.